Exabyte-io/esse/README.md

 We suggest forking this repository and introducing the adjustments there.
 The changes in the fork can further be considered for merging into this repository as it is commonly used on Github.
 This process is explained in more details [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+## Best Practices

+- Use unique IDs for schemas.
+IDs are used to uniquely identify the schemas.
+One can run `sh refactor.sh` to automatically set the IDs.

+- Do not use circular references in the schemas but instead leave the type as object and add explanation to description.